dansc0de/cc-virt-on-ec2/README.md

 * This lab intentionally uses QEMU directly, without libvirt, for simplicity and transparency.
 * On machines with KVM support, adding `-enable-kvm` dramatically speeds up boot and install.
-* Demonstrating the speed difference between KVM-enabled and emulation-only environments reinforces the hardware-assist concept.

 ---